andresbonil/cytosim/doc/sim/config.md

 # Cytosim's Configuration File

 The virtual system and the sequence of actions to be performed is specified in a configuration file.
-This config file must be a plain text file produced by many text editor.
+This config file must be a plain (ASCII) text file, as produced by many text editor (but not word processors).
 By default, it is called **`config.cym`**.

 Cytosim understand a [small set of commands](commands.md) and [predefined objects](objects.md) with their [associated parameters](parameters.md).